 Before we dive into some of the ways B2B sales intelligence makes this process easier, it’s important to make sure you have product-market fit.
 No ABM strategy can make up for a bad product or a product that doesn’t solve the pain point your ideal customer has.

 What sales intelligence data points are important for B2B companies?

 Sales intelligence companies gather data from individuals and organizations alike.
 The type of data you have access to depends on the type of sales intelligence tool you use.
-The best enterprise sales intelligence software will provide real-time data on potential prospects including:
+The best sales intelligence software will provide real-time data on potential prospects including: